Modexpress/saleskit-api-sources/schemas/shp/webhook.md

 **Webhook "Outbound Orders"**

 The Modexpress Outbound Orders webhook allows you to stay informed about order status changes.
-When the order.status.update event is triggered and you have subscribed to this event update, we&#39;ll send a `HTTP POST` payload to the webhook&#39;s configured URL.
+When the `shp.status.update` event is triggered and you have subscribed to this event update, we&#39;ll send a `HTTP POST` payload to the webhook&#39;s configured URL.
 The webhook payload for outbound orders contains the following properties:

 | **Key**                       | **Type** | **Description**                                                                      |
 | ----------------------------- | -------- | ------------------------------------------------------------------------------------ |